zouzias/rediswebcaching/README.md

 <h5> Cache the content of custom HTTP GET requests that are handled by Java Servlets.</h5>

-This project uses the Redis key-value store (http://redis.io/) as its caching service and servlet Filters for agnostically implementing caching.
+The caching mechanism is based on the Redis key-value store (http://redis.io/).
+The caching mechanism is implemented via Servlet Filters so that adding or removing the caching functionality from any servlet can be done easily.

-The caching mechanism is implemented via Servlet Filters and therefore it is easy to add or remove the caching functionality from the servlet container.
+### An illustrative example

-### Introduction
+The following example demonstrates a case of a cached servlet and an un-cached servlet respectively.

-To install, you'll need Git, Java (>= 7), Redis server (http://redis.io/) and Maven.
+To use this example, you'll need Git, Java (>= 7), Redis server (http://redis.io/) and Maven.
 Once those are installed and setup, you can download the code using Git:

     git clone https://github.com/zouzias/rediswebcaching.git
     cd rediswebcaching/RedisCachingFilter/